 Ever since it become a staple in my day to day routine, taking good care of my AeroPress coffee maker has been of chief importance to me.

-Luckily, David is the kind of guy that keeps things in good working order, so it was no surprise that he researched “the best way to store an AeroPress” and bought me a really, really good solution that I loved.
-(S/O David, you rule <3).
+After trial and error, we finally zeroed in on our preferred AeroPress storage strategy.
+Luckily, I married the kind of guy that likes to keep things in good working order.
+It was no surprise to me that he researched “the best way to store an AeroPress” and bought a solution that I loved.

-Read on to learn how to store an AeroPress—including the way that I love the most!
+Read on to learn how to store an AeroPress safely and securely.

 Things to keep in mind when you store an AeroPress

 - The AeroPress is dishwasher safe for the top shelf.
 But don’t let it stay wet for long—you’re not helping anything last.

 - The rubber seal is likely the first thing to go.
 “Oh no, my AeroPress plunger is loose!”
 We’ve read stories of individuals needing to replace their AeroPress within six months and some who have used it for years with no need for replacements.
 Most testimonies point to the rubber seal as the culprit inciting replacement.
 Don’t let the rubber stay wet for long periods of time, and avoid storing it inside the cylinder where it’s compressed.
 This will help make the rubber last longer.

 - Do you prefer inverted method?
 The inverted method means that more hot water comes into contact with the rubber seal, which could increase wear and tear over time.
 It’s not hugely significant, but affects it slightly more than the upright method.